Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 Q. HOW LONG ARE WE GIVEN FOR PHOTOGRAPHY AFTER OUR CEREMONY?

 Photography can take place inside or outside, but confetti happens on the steps outside the venue.
-If confetti is important to you, prioritise it and ask your photographer to organise it first to avoid disappointment.
+If confetti is essential to you, prioritise it and ask your photographer to organise it first to avoid disappointment.
 Venue staff are amicable and helpful, and it's always worth checking in with them for guidance on time rather than rushing.

 Q. ARE DOGS ALLOWED TO ATTEND OUR OLD MARYLEBONE TOWN HALL WEDDING?